 - ⅓ teaspoon Mango Powder optional

-- 2 teaspoon Garam Masala Homemade
+- 2 teaspoons Garam Masala Homemade

-- 1 teaspoon Red Chili Powder
+- 1 teaspoons Red Chili Powder

 - ½ teaspoon Salt